apache/druid/docs/release-info/migr-ansi-sql-null.md

 ## Migrate to SQL compliant mode

-If your business logic relies on the behavior of legacy mode, you can emulate the behavior in the following ways:
+If your business logic relies on the behavior of legacy mode, you can emulate the null handling behavior while operating Druid in SQL compatible null handling mode.
+You can:

 * Modify your ingestion SQL and ingestion specs to handle nulls at ingestion time.
     This means that you are modifying incoming data.